Get My Top 25 Viral Recipes!

 What Temperature Should I Cook The Meat To?

-I generally like my London broil cooked to medium rare, but here are the specific cooking temperatures for a range of doneness.
+I generally like my London broil cooked medium-rare, but here are the specific cooking temperatures for a range of doneness levels.

 • 125-130°F – Rare